 If you’re not a member, why not take out a £1 trial subscription to Which?, which will give you access to all our reviews, from pushchairs to washing machines.

-iSize child car seats
+iSize baby car seats

-Currently, choosing a child car seat can be a confusing process.
+Currently, choosing a car seat can be a confusing process.
 But iSize, a new Europe wide regulation, aims to make child car seat buying simpler and safer.
 It means that:

 - Child car seats will fit in all cars – at the moment many car seats only fit in certain cars.